-- fort.13 contains the first guesses so you can run the fit again from file, if you wish to - fort.18 contains the full fit history, with the parameter values at all the iteration steps as seen on the screen. - fort.26 contains a summary of the final results of the fit.
-This is in a different format than fort.13, but is read equally well if you wish to use it to restart the program.
+- fort.13 contains the first guesses so you can run the fit again from file, if you wish to. - fort.18 contains the full fit history, with the parameter values at all the iteration steps as seen on the screen. - fort.26 contains a summary of the final results of the fit.
+This is in a different format than fort.13, but is read equally well by VPFIT if you wish to use it to restart the program.
+For some of us it has become the default format.